© Crown copyright 2021

-Your bankruptcy can be extended for longer than 12 months if you don’t co-operate with your trustee.
+Your bankruptcy can be extended for longer than 12 months if you do not co-operate with your trustee.
 Check your discharge date using the Individual Insolvency Register on our website.
 If your discharge status is “suspended indefinitely” you need to contact the official receiver for an update.

 7.1 Proof of discharge

-You won’t automatically be sent a letter saying you’ve been discharged.
+You will not automatically be sent a letter saying you’ve been discharged.
 To get proof:

-- if the court made you bankrupt, you can ask the court for a Certificate of Discharge (£70, then £10 for extra copies)
+- if the court made you bankrupt, you can ask the court for a Certificate of Discharge (a court fee is payable)